 - Set a User Coordinate System (UCS) in your CAD drawing before bringing it into Revit.

-- Additional Revit Resources: Need help learning Revit?
-Find it here. (coming soon)
+Additional Revit Resources: Need help learning and maximizing Revit?
+Find it here.
+This article includes a video.

 Revit Plugin Tools